Last updated on June 11th, 2023 at 04:38 am

 The first thing most dog owners ask themselves before adopting, rescuing, or purchasing a new four-legged companion is: Which breed is best for me?

-And while basing your choices strictly on breed can leave you sorely disappointed (more on that in a future post!), there are some good rules of thumb that can be helpful in determining if a dog is a good fit for your home, especially if that home contains children.
+And while basing your choices strictly on the breed can leave you sorely disappointed (more on that in a future post!), there are some good rules of thumb that can be helpful in determining if a dog is a good fit for your home, especially if that home contains children.

 What is a Pit Bull?